LockyYud/hanoi-plan-app/README.md

-# Hanoi Plan App

-A lightweight web application that helps individuals and friend groups plan hangouts in Hà Nội.
-Users can save favorite places, add private notes/photos, and when a group forms, the app merges everyone's preferences and constraints to suggest optimal itineraries on an interactive map.
+# Pinory — Pin Your Story

+**Your memories, mapped.
+Every pin tells a story.**

+Pinory is a beautiful web application that helps you pin and preserve your life's moments on an interactive map.
+Save memories, add personal notes and photos, and rediscover your journey through the places you've been.

 ## Features

+- 📌 **Pin Your Memories**: Mark special moments on an interactive map
+- 📸 **Photo Stories**: Attach multiple photos to each location with mood and context
-- 🗺️ **Interactive Map**: Mapbox GL JS integration with place markers and clustering
+- 🗺️ **Interactive Map**: Beautiful Mapbox GL JS integration with custom markers
-- 📍 **Place Management**: Save and organize favorite places with tags, ratings, and notes
-- 👥 **Group Planning**: Create groups, set preferences, and vote on places
-- 🛣️ **Smart Routing**: AI-powered itinerary generation with travel optimization
+- 📝 **Personal Notes**: Add rich notes, moods, and categories to your memories
+- 🎨 **Beautiful UI**: Warm, nostalgic design with cream/sand tones
 - 📱 **PWA Support**: Installable app with offline capabilities
-- 🔐 **Authentication**: Secure login with email OTP and Google OAuth
+- 🔐 **Private & Secure**: Your memories are yours alone with Google OAuth
-- 🌟 **Modern UI**: Beautiful interface built with shadcn/ui and Tailwind CSS

 ## Tech Stack